gcarrarom/kubeconfig-cleaner-cli/README.md

 # TO-DO:

-- [x] Make it easier to add changes and modules to the tool - Changed to use command group instead
 - [ ] Automated publishing to PyPI, Brew and Chocolatey
   - [x] Automated release to PyPI Test
   - [ ] Automated release to PyPI